 Once the situation has been reviewed and documented, the following courses of action may be taken:

 Mandated Off-Campus Assessment: The student will be required to complete a comprehensive assessment with an off-campus treatment provider within 72 hours.
 As a condition of continued enrollment, the student will be required to comply with all recommendations of the assessment.
 The student will be responsible for all costs associated with the assessment and recommendations.
 A student required to complete an assessment and recommendations may be barred from being on campus and attending classes until such time that the assessment and recommendations are completed.
-Results of the assessment must be provided to the Vice President for Student Affairs or designee.
+Results of the assessment must be provided to the Assistant Vice President of Student Experience or designee.
 No refund of tuition or housing costs will be provided.

 Removal from College Housing: In situations where it is believed that the student’s level of functioning is extremely impaired, or it is extremely disruptive to the normal operation of the College, the student may be removed from College housing.
 This action can be short term (e.g. until a formal assessment is completed) or for a longer duration, depending on individual circumstances.
 No refund of housing costs will be provided.

 Emergency Withdrawal: In extreme situations, the institution reserves the right to immediately withdraw a student from the College.
 Such action will be taken only when a student demonstrates the inability to continue as a student or presents an immediate danger to self or others.
-Such action will be the responsibility of the Vice President for Student Affairs or designee in consultation with other members of the College professional staff.
+Such action will be the responsibility of the Assistant Vice President of Student Experience or designee in consultation with other members of the College professional staff.
 An emergency withdrawal is similar to a medical withdrawal in terms of potential refunds, withdrawals from class and incompletes.
 Please consult the Hartwick College Catalog for details on these issues.

 Please do not hesitate to contact us at (607) 431-4501 with any question about our student conduct record reporting policies.